wheremyfoodat/Luna/readme.md

 int main() {
     const char* str = "Hello World!\n"; // the string we'll print Generator code; // code emitter object

-    auto stackOffset = 8;  // The offset needed to align the stack.
-#ifdef _WIN32
-        stackOffset += 32; // Windows needs an extra 32 bytes because of the "shadow" stack space
+    auto stackOffset = 40;  // The offset needed to align the stack.
+Windows needs an extra 32 bytes because of the "shadow" stack space
-#endif

     code.mov (rcx, (u64) str); // pointer to the string in rcx code.mov (rax, (u64) &printf); // pointer to printf in rax